 Best Time to Release Music for Maximum Impact

 If you’re trying to pinpoint the single best time to release music, the industry standard is pretty clear: Friday at midnight, local time.
-This isn't just some old-school tradition that stuck around; it's a strategic move that lines up perfectly with the rhythm of the modern music world, especially the all-important schedules of streaming platforms.
+This isn't arbitrary tradition—it's a strategic choice that aligns directly with how streaming platforms schedule editorial updates, count first-week streams, and surface new music to listeners.

 The Friday Rule and Why It Still Matters